 This course will introduce students to the core concepts (general theory and foundational knowledge) that inform evidence-based assessment and intervention with traumatized children and adolescents.
 Strength-based practice is highlighted, along with the identification of protective and promotive factors that foster resiliency and post-traumatic growth.

-Trauma is broadly defined and includes children and adolescents exposed to traumatic events including, but not limited to, natural disasters, war, abuse and neglect, medical trauma, and witnessing interpersonal crime (e.g. domestic violence).
-The course will highlights the role of development, culture and empirical evidence in trauma-specific interventions with children, adolescents and their families.
+This course is based on five case studies and will highlight the role of development, culture and empirical evidence in trauma-specific interventions with children, adolescents and their families.
 It also addresses the level of functioning of primary caregiving environments and assess the capacity of the community to facilitate restorative processes.

-Contact Clinical Associate Professor Sue Green regarding the 3 credit Core Concepts in Child and Adolescent Trauma course, SW 718.
+Contact Clinical Professor Sue Green regarding the three credit Core Concepts in Child and Adolescent Trauma course, SW 718.